Fourth German Inner Africa Research Expedition

 The Fourth German Inner Africa Research Expedition was carried out in Nigeria and Cameroon between 1910 and 1912 under the leadership of ethnographer Leo Frobenius.
 Frobenius carried out archaeological excavations at the ancient Yoruba city of Ife in Nigeria and published his findings in twelve volumes between 1921 and 1928.
 Frobenius theorised that the intricate bronze and terracotta sculptures he discovered at Ife were relics from the mythological city of Atlantis.
-However, later research has shown them to be the work of 12th-15th century AD Yoruba craftsmen.

 Background

 Leo Frobenius was a self-taught German ethnologist and archaeologist who specialised in African cultures.
 He led twelve German Inner Africa Research Expeditions (Deutsche Innerafrikanische Forschungs-Expeditions, DIAFE) to Africa between 1904 and 1935.
 His work in the field has been described as epic and pioneering and is of considerable documentary value.
 However his conclusions on the development of African civilisation from non-African origins were controversial and are not supported by modern writers.
 He has also been accused of using the expeditions to loot items of cultural value from Africa.